drjdn/F90_call_R_RNG/README.md

 wraps `R`'s basic RNG code and `rrandom.f90` that has an interface to call `R`'s RNG via a subroutine called `r_random_number`.
 There is a `Fortran` interface that makes this operate like `Fortran`'s built in `random_number` subroutine for convenience.
-The rest just builds the code an runs the example.
+The rest just builds the code and runs the example.

 License
 -------